The Sizzling Shilpa Shetty Celebrates Her 41st Birthday! View Best Pics

 If there's one actress in Bollywood who's been sizzling all throughout her life, then it surely has to be Shilpa Shetty.
-The actress celebrates her 41st birthday today and Raj Kundra is all set to throw a lavish birthday bash for his lovely wife tonight and will be attended by the who's who of town.
+The actress celebrates her 41st birthday today and Raj Kundra is all set to throw a lavish birthday bash to his lovely wife tonight and will be attended by the who's who of town.

-We have 20 best pictures of the birthday girl Shilpa Shetty and man, she just doesn't age.
-Age is just a number for her!
+We have 15 best pictures of the birthday girl Shilpa Shetty and man, she just doesn't age despite of her birthdays and age is just a number for her!

 Shilpa Shetty